Cinco de Mayo: Durham’s Mexican-owned Restaurants

 Come hungry for classic Mexican dishes and regional favorites.

-The Bull City’s diverse roots run deep, and the history, culture, and stories of our residents give Durham life.
+The Bull City’s diverse roots run deep, and the history, culture and stories of our residents give Durham life.
 The Hispanic and Latino/a community in Durham has roots originating in 33 countries, each with distinct histories and languages.
-As we celebrate Cinco de Mayo, a day widely observed in the U.S., we want to honor the rich heritage of Mexican culture.
-If you're visiting Durham or just wanting to get out and celebrate, wonderful!
-Let's take a moment to explore the history of Cinco de Mayo and check out some local Mexican immigrant-owned businesses that you can support.
+As we celebrate Cinco de Mayo, we want to honor the rich heritage of Mexican culture.

 Cinco de Mayo is not a holiday to mark Mexican Independence as pop culture might have you believe.
-It's also not just a day to fill up on Mexican beer.
 Instead, it represents the powerful victory of an underdog and their unexpected win over European colonizers.
 It’s meant to commemorate the Battle of Puebla, which was fought between the Mexican and French armies in 1862.
-With half the numbers of their opponents, the Mexican Army won, proving their strength and sending a powerful message to the rest of the world.
+With half the number of their opponents, the Mexican Army won, proving their strength and sending a powerful message to the rest of the world.

 The Morales family opened up La Monarca Michoacana, a traditional paletería serving Mexican-style popsicles and ice cream, to bring a taste of their home in Mexico to Durham.
 Known for its consistency and fresh ingredients, La Monarca, a style of ice cream, is wildly popular throughout Mexico.
-This ice cream is made in-house according to set recipes using fruit and ingredients sourced from local vendors.
+This ice cream is made in-house with fruit and ingredients sourced from local vendors.

-Located on Ninth St., Mi Calvillo is run by the mother-daughter team Esmerelda and Valeria Lopez.
+Mi Calvillo is run by mother-daughter team Esmerelda and Valeria Lopez.
 The food you’ll get at Mi Calvillo is the same as Esmerelda’s hometown of Calvillo in Central Mexico.

-In 1990, Roselia Flores journeyed from Mexico to California.
-Eight years later, she moved to Durham with a dream.
+In 1990, Roselia Flores left Mexico and journeyed to California.
+Eight years later, she found herself in Durham with a dream.

 Marco Ginez Ramos is from the Puebla region in Mexico.
 He has more than eighteen years of experience in Mexican and Italian cuisine.